hasanalam365/Earthy-Craft/README.md

 - **Personal Gallery**: Users can create their own galleries to display their paintings.
 Add, update, and delete your artworks with ease.
 - **User Profiles**: Customize your profile to reflect your artistic identity.
 Update your information and connect with other artists.
 - **Community Interaction**: Discover and appreciate the work of fellow artists.
 Engage through comments and likes to build meaningful connections.
+- **User Authentication:** Firebase authentication for secure user login and registration.
+- **CRUD Operations:** Users can add, remove, update, and view their paintings.
+- **Responsive Design:** Designed with responsive UI using React and Tailwind CSS for a seamless experience across devices.
 Join us in celebrating the world of art.
 Create, share, and inspire with our painting website!

 ## Some Links: